prachivpardeshi7/RAG_Chatbot_with_Faiss/README.md

 The bot answers user queries by retrieving relevant context from documents and generating accurate responses.

 ## Features
-- Loads and indexes PDF/text documents
+- Loads and indexes PDF document
 - Embedding generation using `all-MiniLM-L6-v2`
 - Vector search with **FAISS**
 - Query answering with **Groq LLM**